1. About

 • Version 2.x is tested with Keycloak 4.x-23.x and Dropwizard 3.0.x

-• Version 3.x is tested with Keycloak 23.x and Dropwizard 4.0.x
+• Version 3.x is tested with Keycloak 23.x-25.x and Dropwizard 4.0.x

 Starting with Dropwizard 2.0 and the included version of Jersey, a login performed during a POST for a form will not recover the contents of the POST.
 This is wired into Keycloak’s JettyAdapterSessionStore (that restores the content type and the parameters to the request), but Jersey’s InboundMessageContext that wants to read the information in the request’s header and the body.
 See the shouldLoginFromPost() test case for an example.